 The Culture for cities and regions study visits will take place between September 2015 and June 2016 in: Aarhus, Antwerp, Barcelona, Birmingham, Bologna, Dundee, Helsinki-Espoo, Lodzkie region, Nantes, North Portugal region, Nord-Pas de Calais region, Regensburg, Sofia, Vilnius and Wallonia region.

-On this page you can find all documents and information related to the visits.
+On this page you can find all documents and information related to the visits, as well as final reports to download.